mattermost/mattermost/doc/integrations/webhooks/Outgoing-Webhooks.md

 A couple key points:

 - **Mattermost outgoing webhooks are Slack-compatible.** If you've used Slack's outgoing webhooks to create integrations, you can copy and paste that code to create Mattermost integrations.
-Mattermost automatically translates Slack's proprietary JSON payload format into markdown to render in Mattermost messages.
+Mattermost automatically translates Slack's proprietary JSON payload format into markdown to render in Mattermost messages
 - **Mattermost outgoing webhooks support full markdown.** When an integration responds with a message to post, it will have access to a rich range of formatting unavailable in Slack that is made possible through [markdown support](../../usage/Markdown.md) in Mattermost.
-This includes headings, formatted fonts, tables, inline images and other options supported by [Mattermost Markdown].
+This includes headings, formatted fonts, tables, inline images and other options supported by [Mattermost Markdown]

 _Example:_